-The City of Chilliwack hosts an annual Canada Day celebration at Townsend Park.
-The event includes live entertainment, food trucks and other activities.
+The City of Chilliwack hosts an annual Canada Day celebration at a new location – Chilliwack Heritage Park.
+It includes live entertainment, food trucks and more.

 Canada Day Event in Chilliwack

 There are Canada Day events in most Lower Mainland communities on July 1st, and Chilliwack is no exception.
 The city hosts an evening of free performances and other activities each year.
-The night usually ends with fireworks, although, in 2025, there was a drone light show instead.
+The night usually ends with fireworks, although, last year and in 2026, there is a drone light show instead.

 There are lots of festivities to enjoy in Chilliwack on July 1st each year.
-Typically, there’s a pancake breakfast from 8:00 am until 11:00 am at Evergreen Hall (9291 Corbould Street).
-As well, there are free movies between 12:00 pm and 4:00 pm at Cottonwood 4 Cinemas, located at 45380 Luckakuck Way.
+Typically, there’s a pancake breakfast from 8:00 am until 11:00 am at Evergreen Hall (at 9291 Corbould Street).

-There are free ice skating and swimming sessions at local recreation centres.
-Chilliwack Landing Leisure Centre and Cheam Leisure Centre are open for swims at 7:00 am.
-Chilliwack Coliseum and Sardis Sports Complex host the skating at 11:00 am (where admission is free but skate rentals aren’t).
+There are special ice skating and swimming sessions at local recreation centres.
+Chilliwack Landing Leisure Centre and Cheam Leisure Centre are open for toonie swims.
+Sardis Sports Complex hosts a skating event from 10:00 to 11:30 am (where admission is free but skate rentals aren’t).

-The July 1st celebrations continue at Exhibition Park in the evening.
+The July 1st celebrations continue at Chilliwack Heritage Park in the evening.
 Continue reading for more details on what happens each year.

 Evening Event Details

-Chilliwack’s main Canada Day event on July 1st typically takes place from 5:00 pm to 10:30 pm.
-The festivities are at Exhibition Park, located at 9145 Corbould Street.
-This is different from previous years when Canada Day celebrations were held at Townsend Park.
+Chilliwack’s main Canada Day event on July 1st typically takes place from 4:00 pm to 10:30 pm.
+The festivities are at its new location at Chilliwack Heritage Park, located at 44140 Luckakuck Way.
+Be aware that this is different from previous years.

 Lots of people attend the event most years, so arrive early or expect to park further away.
-2024’s event was headlined by a choreographed drone light show at around 10:00 pm.
-It was a first-of-its-kind event for the city!
-In 2025, the drone light show was back by popular demand.
+For the past few years now, the event has been headlined by a choreographed drone light show at around 10:00 pm.
+We are excited to say that it will be happening again in 2026!

 Exhibition Park Activities